What Age Do Cats Start Spraying? What To Do About It

 But, this is perfectly natural and is, in fact, ‘spraying’ - meaning your cat may be marking their territory or even leaving a message to let the opposite sex know that they’re ‘available’!

-Spraying is an often-misunderstood cat behavior; it can be confused with urinating and may be done in combination with meowing and yowling; cat-speak for “I’m available for dating”!
+Spraying is an often-misunderstood cat behaviour; it can be confused with urinating and may be done in combination with meowing and yowling; cat-speak for “I’m available for dating”!

 Our kitty friends can spray for a number of reasons - such as to reduce stress, to comfort themselves, and mark their territory.
 This goes for both male and female cats, even after neutering or spaying.
 However, it’s important to look out for when your cat first starts spraying, as this is a good indicator that your kitten is now an adult!